Dakota Coal Company: Legislative and Legal Contributors

 The United States of America vs. Basin Electric Power Cooperative:

 After being investigated for two years, in 1997, the United States took action.
 Filed in the U.S. District Court in Bismarck, the complaint accused the Basin Cooperative of overcharging the United States government millions of dollars.
-Allegedly the Department of Western Area Power Administration falsely overpaid $23.8 million dollars.
+Allegedly the Department of Western Area Power Administration falsely overpaid $23.8 million.
 Basin also fraudulently used a 10-year amortization period plan for interest when they normally used a 20-year plan.
 This directly caused a disparate fee.
 Dakota Coal Company (subsidiary of Basin) was used to falsely charge financially gained margins not prohibited under contract.
 The government is allotted from $5,000-$10,000 per violation under the False Claims Act.